DisneyGaming/openstream-server/README.md

 			- If it fails, all 'undo' commands of the previously succeeded 'do' commands are run
 		- undo <optional>: Run after the application has terminated
 			- This should not fail considering it is supposed to undo the 'do' commands.
-			- If it fails, Openstream is terminated
+			- If it fails, Opentrea is terminated
 	- cmd <optional>: The main application
 		- If not specified, a processs is started that sleeps indefinitely

 1. When an application is started, if there is an application already running, it will be terminated.
 2. When the application has been shutdown, the stream shuts down as well.
-3. In addition to the apps listed, one app "Desktop" is hardcoded into Openstream.
+3. In addition to the apps listed, one app "Desktop" is hardcoded into Opentrea.
 It does not start an application, instead it simply starts a stream.

 Linux
 ```json